Pungyeon/clean-go-article/README.md

 > FUN FACT: This proverb actually has nothing to do with Go.
 It's taken from an early specification of the TCP networking protocol.

 In other words, you should write functions that accept an interface and return a concrete type.
-This is generally good practice and becomes very beneficial when doing tests with mocking.
+This is generally good practice and is especially useful when doing tests with mocking.
 As an example, we can create a function that takes a writer interface as its input and invokes the `Write` method of that interface:

 ```go
 type Pipe struct {